infantiablue/techika/src/blog/posts/is-it-a-tool-or-an-agent-five-question-test.md

 When reading the book Nexus: [A Brief History of Information Networks from the Stone Age to AI](https://www.penguinrandomhouse.com/books/762444/nexus-by-yuval-noah-harari/) by Yuval Noah Harari, the author stated:
 AI differs from previous inventions because it processes information independently to make decisions and generate ideas, functioning as an agent rather than a passive tool.

-Recently, almost everything I read these days calls something an agent.
+Within the last few months, almost everything I read these days calls something an agent.
 A code autocomplete is an agent.
 An assistant that rewrites your subject line is an agent.
 A bot that files your Jira tickets is, apparently, an agent ....

 I don't think this is a vocabulary quibble, yet it changes how much monitoring you owe a system, and it changes how much ceremony you're allowed to skip.
 But the label is doing bad work.